 We play music of a Grade 3 standard as a rule, but are a casual and welcoming orchestra and wish to invite anyone of any ability.
 Even if you want to just listen, offer only the occasional note or learn on the job, we’d love to have you with us.
 We accept any instruments but at the moment we have a full complement of violins.
-We are looking for some trombone players to join us, so if that's you, please give us a shout!
+We are looking for some brass players to join us, so if that's you, please give us a shout!

 Every great orchestra has an origin story.

 Tom is our founder and for many of us our music teacher, and for all of us our friend.

 The BCO started in Tom's front room but we enjoyed playing together and wanted to expand to allow more of Tom's students the chance to play as a group.
 We moved to a church hall and in our early days we were still just a handful of people meeting once a week.

 As we grew COVID struck and for a while we could only connect in WhatsApp.
 But we persevered, we sent one another recordings of what we were practicing and when the rules allowed we had some cold but much anticipated outdoor rehearsals.
 We even merited a mention on the Moreton Hall facebook group as a mysterious brass band making noise on a Tuesday evening.

 Now that we can meet safely again we have made the most of our time together, which feels even more precious than before.